 Read an article on the 2018 A Level results here:

 Our dumbed-down, feminised, grade-inflated education system still makes it possible for an average student to attain the top grades.
 Average students then go on to the universities, many of which are really just jumped-up polytechnics converted into universities.
 Consequently, degree courses also have to be dumbed down in order to keep the drop-out and failure rates at acceptable levels.
-Read the following article for more information on the negative consequences.
+Read the following articles for more information on the negative consequences.

 One in four graduates are stuck in low-skill jobs because their Maths [Arithmetic] and English levels are so low –